viccon/sturdyc/README.md

 This is a bit tricky because how you determine if a record has been deleted is going to vary based on your data source.
-It could be a status code, zero value, empty list, specific error message, etc. There is no way for the cache to figure this out implicitly.
+It could be a status code, zero value, empty list, specific error message, etc. There is no easy way for the cache to figure this out implicitly.

 It couldn't simply delete a record every time it receives an error.
 If an